What is a Nutritionist?

 In the United States, the term “Nutritionist” is completely unregulated.
 Literally anyone can call themselves a nutritionist, whether or not they have any formal education in nutrition.
 Crazy, huh?!

 A Registered Dietitian, on the other hand, is a licensed professional who has at least a Bachelor’s degree in Nutrition and Dietetics, has completed a 6-12 month internship, and passed a licensing exam.
-I, however, am not a Registered Dietitian.
 For several years, I was en route to become an RD.
-Instead, I chose to become a Certified Holistic Nutritionist.
+Instead, I chose to become a Certified Holistic Nutritionist and Health Coach.
 Some may say I took the easy way out, but in reality, I took the path that was most in line with my beliefs and values.

 My nutrition background

 In college, I studied Psychology and Nutrition, so I have a pretty heavy background in the sciences.
-However, I did not take a RD exam or complete an internship and am therefore not a Registered Dietitian.
-I wanted to take that path for a while, but ultimately decided it was not the best route for me.
+I wanted to take the RD path for a while, but ultimately decided it was not the best route for me.